IMADE3D/JellyBox/STL/6 Accessories and More/grub-screw-model/readme.md

 # Usage
 - Print in PLA (perfectly fine) or PETG.
+- ideally, each part would be different color of course 📗 📙 📕
 - Use body-cut for testing the print settings and fit of the screw in the body - it's way faster to print
 - you can play with flow, or, arguably better, simply uniformly resize by 1-2% as needed to adjust the tolerance between the parts